mukulembezewil/mernsocial2/docs/GettingStarted.md

       - "type": "module
      {This allows you to use import statement rather than require.}
 7. Add an index.js file to the server directory.

+(a) MULTIPART/FORM-DATA

+multipart/form-data is a content type used in HTTP requests to send binary data, like files, as part of a form submission.
+When a user uploads files through a web form on a website, such as images, videos, or documents, these files are typically sent using the multipart/form-data encoding.
+This allows the browser to send not only text-based form data but also binary data like files.

+In a multipart/form-data request, the binary data is divided into multiple parts, each with its own content type and headers.
+These parts are separated by a boundary string that is specified in the request headers.
+Each part contains a Content-Disposition header that provides information about the name of the input field and the filename of the uploaded file.

+This encoding is used because traditional URL-encoded form data (application/x-www-form-urlencoded) is not suitable for sending binary files due to limitations in character encoding. multipart/form-data allows the data to be transmitted efficiently without altering the binary content.

+Libraries like multer in Node.js make it easier to handle multipart/form-data requests by parsing the incoming data and providing a convenient interface to access the uploaded files and other form fields.

+(b) HASHING AND SALTING PASSWORDS

+Hashing and salting are security practices used to protect passwords and enhance their security in systems that require user authentication.
+They are particularly important to mitigate the risks associated with data breaches and unauthorized access.

+    Hashing:
+    Hashing involves transforming a password (or any input) into a fixed-length string of characters using a mathematical function called a hash function.
+Hash functions are designed to be one-way, meaning that it is computationally infeasible to reverse the process and retrieve the original input from the hash value.
+This makes it difficult for attackers to obtain the actual passwords even if they manage to access the hashed values.

+When a user creates or updates their password, the system hashes the password and stores only the hash value in the database, not the actual password.
+When the user tries to log in, the system hashes the entered password and compares the resulting hash value with the stored hash.
+If they match, the password is considered correct.

+    Salting:
+    A salt is a random value that is generated for each user and combined with their password before hashing.
+The salt is then stored along with the hash value in the database.
+Salting helps prevent attackers from using precomputed tables (rainbow tables) to quickly guess the original password based on common hash values.

+The primary purpose of salting is to add uniqueness to each hashed password, even if two users have the same password.
+This means that even if two users have the same password, their hash values will be different due to the different salts.
+As a result, rainbow table attacks become ineffective because the attacker would need to compute tables for each possible salt.

+In summary, the purpose of hashing and salting passwords is to:

+    Protect the actual passwords in case of a data breach: Even if an attacker gains access to the hashed passwords, they would be extremely difficult to reverse engineer.
+    Prevent the use of precomputed tables: Salting makes it much more difficult for attackers to use precomputed tables of hash values to quickly guess passwords.
+    Add an extra layer of security: Salting adds randomness to the hash process, making it harder for attackers to predict the hash output.

+Modern security practices also involve using strong, slow hash functions (such as bcrypt or Argon2) that make brute-force attacks more difficult and time-consuming.
+Combining these techniques helps ensure a higher level of security for user passwords and sensitive data.